ClickHouse/clickhouse-docs/docs/en/cloud/manage/cmek.md

 ClickHouse Cloud enables customers to encrypt their services housed in AWS using their own AWS KMS key.
 We utilize AWS KMS keys to encrypt the virtual file system, then use a key you generate and manage to encrypt the AWS KMS key in a process known as envelope encryption.
 All the service needs for this to work is access to your AWS KMS key to decrypt & encrypt the data encryption key.

 :::note
-To enable this feature for production resources in AWS please contact [support](https://clickhouse.cloud/support).
+To enable this feature for ClickHouse Cloud Production services in AWS please contact [support](https://clickhouse.cloud/support).
 Customer managed encryption keys must be specified at the time the service is created.
 Existing services cannot use this option at this time.
 :::

 # Step 1.
 Creating an AWS KMS Key